evocn/evocn.github.io/content/posts/theoryoffun.md

 My experience with game design has been a tenuous one.
 This is a summary of the development of my opinions on games over time:
-1. **Age 9 – 16** | Love games.
-Sometimes flirt with armchair criticism.
+* **Age 9 – 16** | Love games.
+Sometimes get bored.
-2. **Age 17 – Today** | General distaste for games.
+* **Age 17 – Today** | General distaste for games.
 Belief that some games are gold.

-Games meant a lot to me once, in the sort of child-like way that only can be felt at one time, then remembered fondly.
+Games meant a lot to me once, in the sort of child-like way that only can be felt once, then remembered fondly.
 Ever since, I've been merely curious about games.
 I've played a few that did something weird or new, but I don't play them every weekend like I used to.